Bulgaria's no-confidence vote could hamper EU expansion | Politics

 - Bulgaria

-Lawmakers in Bulgaria are set to vote Wednesday on a no-confidence motion against the country's coalition government.
-If approved, the motion could topple the centrist prime minister and further stall efforts by Balkan countries to join the European Union.
+Lawmakers in Bulgaria have approved a no-confidence motion against the country's coalition government that could topple the centrist prime minister and further stall efforts by Balkan countries to join the European Union.

-The center-right opposition GERB party filed the motion last week, citing the government's handling of public finances and economic policy in the face of rising inflation.
+The centre-right opposition party GERB filed the motion last week, accusing the government of mishandling public finances and economic policy and failing to tackle rising inflation.

-Prime Minister Kiril Petkov's coalition controls 109 of parliament's 240 seats after a populist partner party, There is Such a People, withdrew its support this month due to similar fiscal complaints and Bulgaria's relations with neighboring North Macedonia over an unresolved ethnocultural dispute.

-Bulgaria has blocked North Macedonia's bid to join the EU, and with it, Albania's as well.
-The Bulgarian government has insisted North Macedonia formally recognize that its language has Bulgarian roots, acknowledge in its constitution a Bulgarian minority, and quash "hate speech" against Bulgaria.
-North Macedonia has said that its identity and language aren't open for discussion.
+Prime Minister Kiril Petkov, a Harvard-educated businessman, formed a four-party coalition government in December.
+He has pushed for a resolution to a bilateral ethno-cultural dispute that has blocked North Macedonia and Albania's bids to join the EU.

-Russia's Feb.
-24 invasion of Ukraine has prompted the EU to consider speeding up its membership drive in the Western Balkans, where Moscow still wields considerable influence.
+Russia's invasion of Ukraine on February 24 has prompted the EU to consider speeding up its membership drive in the Western Balkans to prevent Moscow from expanding its influence in the region.

-But Bulgaria continues to stall North Macedonia's progress.
-It has held EU candidate status for 17 years and received a green light in 2020 to begin accession talks, although no date was set for the start of negotiations.
-North Macedonia's president, Stevo Pendarovski, said last week that the delay has "taken a toll" on the nation.
+Bulgarian President Rumen Radev can either install a caretaker government or call an early parliamentary election, which would be the country's fourth in a little more than a year.

 France, which currently holds the EU's rotating presidency, said it is making last-ditch efforts to clear the path before a Western Balkans summit scheduled for Thursday and Friday.